rbontekoe/BAWJ/docs/src/chapter14.md

 ---

-## Activity 3: Run a function in the remote container
+## Activity 14.3: Run a function in the remote container

 Create and save a subscriber in the container test_sshd2.
 Then display all saved subscribers from a table.

 Prerequisites:
-- Activity 1
+- Activity 14.1
-- Activity 2
+- Activity 14.2
-- The package SQLite.jl is installed in both containers.

 Steps:

-1. Install SQLite.jl
+1. Install SQLite.jl (?!)
 2. Try the example code
-3. Use the RbO.jl documentation
+3. Use the Accounts.jl documentation

 ---

-###### 1. Install SQLite.jl
+##### Step 1: Install SQLite.jl

 | Step | Action | Comment |
 | :--- | :--- | :--- |